 Will I get sent home if I speak English?

 During orientation the Camp Supervisor will explain what is expected of students in terms of speaking the language.
 If you continuously speak English and make no effort, and several warnings have been issued, then you may be asked to leave the camp.
 However, making your best effort and trying to include at least some of the language in your sentences will mean a successful and productive camp for you and your camp mates!

 Students can bring one mobile phone to camp.
 It will be held by the Animator team and given to the students for half an hour each evening.
 This time is limited so as not to interfere with the language immersion element of the camp.

 Where do students sleep?

-Students sleep in dormitory rooms (10, 8, 6 and 4-bed size rooms) in a youth hostel.
+Students sleep in dormitory rooms in bunk beds, separated by gender, in a youth hostel.
 Language Camp West staff sleep in rooms adjacent and students are supervised 24/7.

 Can I stay with my friend?

 If friends come together we can accommodate them in the same dormitory room.
 If there are four or more friends coming together we may split the group but they will be with at least one of their friends.

 Do I need to bring a sleeping bag/duvet or any bedding?

 No, all bedding is provided at The Valley House.
 If you have a favourite pillow or throw/blanket, you can bring that if you wish.
 You do need to bring your own towels and toiletries.
 For more info, see the “what to bring list”.